 - Monitor activity - can be done with tracking software (computers, tablets, and phones)

 - Create a different account - Windows and Apple both have parental control options

 - Pictures online….
 Once there are there they will never go away

 - Check the login text boxes of social media accounts - if there is another account it might show in a drop-down selection

 - Be aware of online child sexual exploitation with self-generating material

 - Be aware of Sextortion - online sexual coercion and extortion is on that is on the rise

 Other things to consider:

-- Children should be encouraged to notify parents, teachers, responsible adults and/or local authorities of anything seen as a threat to others or to oneself online.
+- Children should be encouraged to notify parents, teachers, responsible adults, and/or local authorities of anything seen as a threat to others or to themselves online.

-- If your or your child's accounts has been compromised, notify social media, email or (ISP) internet service provider as well as your friends and family ASAP.
+- If your or your child's accounts have been compromised, notify social media, email, or (ISP) internet service provider as well as your friends and family ASAP.